-We try to send a few words on most of our responses, and our focus is very much on what we liked about a piece.
-Sometimes this is just a few words, and sometimes if we’re especially busy not even that!
+We try to say a few words on most of our responses saying what we liked about a piece, hoping this helps writers build a strong idea of what works well for us.
+Sometimes this is just a few words, and sometimes if we’re especially busy not even that.

 Use a font and font-size that’s nice and easy to read.